asthaagarwal01/Health-buddy/README.md

 Features :

--It helps to find the temperature of the city entered.
+- It helps to find the temperature of the city entered.

--It finds the best doctors in your city.
+- It finds the best doctors in your city.

 Languages used : HTML , CSS , JavaScript